hashicorp/terraform-website/content/source/docs/enterprise-beta/private/install.html.md

 These variables can be populated, but they have defaults that can also be used.

 * `key_name`: Name of AWS SSH Key Pair that will be used.
 The pair needs to already exist, it will not be created.
-If this variable is not set, no SSH access will be available to the TFE instance.
+If this variable is not set, no SSH access will be available to the Terraform Enterprise instance.
 * `manage_bucket` Indicate if this terraform state should create and own the bucket.
 Set this to false if you are reusing an existing bucket.
 * `kms_key_id` Specify the ARN for a KMS key to use rather than having one created automatically.